Why Are There Black Spots In My Stool?

 This is why it’s essential to monitor your children so they don’t consume larger quantities of items like paper that can cause more underlying abdominal issues if not appropriately managed.

-When To Seek Treatment?
+When to Seek Treatment?

 If you don’t find any symptoms causing you pain in the bowel area, it could be as simple as something you ate or supplements you’re on.
 If this is the case, stop consuming them for a few days and see if there is any change to your stool.